2019 Update Posting Soon

 National Electric Code (NEC)

-The current edition is 2011.
-Work is currently under way for changes for the 2014 edition.
+The latest edition is 2017.
 This standard provides electrical requirements for the design and installation of lifts and elevators.
 Copies are available through NFPA.